 Maybe she was craving the attention of her mother, some underlying feeling of having someone if not her mother to care for her.
 She watched her parents engage in destructive behavior which caused her to spiral off because of the lack of love, loss, and hate which caused her madness.

 But in the end, it’s her parent’s fault for not caring and the people around her who could have helped.
 The past is the past and we can’t change that, so in closing, this shows what a bad childhood can do to make the child make bad decisions.

-Mary Bell went to many counselors throughout her childhood.
-These counselors were in general agreement about her.
+She went to many counselors throughout her childhood.
+These counselors were in general agreement with her.
 Dr. Robert Orton stated that “she exhibited the classic symptoms of psychopathology” (Scott, 2008).
 Since she did not show any emotions towards others.
 She did not feel sympathetic for killing Brian Howe and Martin Brown.
 But Dr. Orton did not really see a reason for criminal motivation on why she killed them.

 Those who are lacking feelings are actually experiencing a disturbing emotional state.
 Dr. Orton believed this was due to the way she was raised.
-Mary Bell did not have the motherly affection like children normally do.
-Mary Bell constantly felt like an outcast due to rejection from her mother, Betty Bell.
+Her mother was not affectionate like other mothers normally do.
+She constantly felt like an outcast due to rejection from her mother, Betty Bell.